hacksparrow/apoc/README.md

 ## Configuration

-Apoc will look for your Neo4j configuration details in two places - `.apoc.yml` file in your home directory and in your shell's environment variables.
+Apoc will look for your Neo4j configuration details in two places:

+1. `.apoc.yml` file in your home directory
+2. Shell's environment variables.

 **Sample .apoc.yml**: